Oxsomi/core3/docs/graphics_api.md

 RefPtr doesn't contain the object itself, but it does contain information about the type and length of the constructed type.
 RefPtr contains this object after the data of the RefPtr itself.
 RefPtr_data can be used to obtain the data pointed to by the RefPtr.
 This is generally also a macro from the specialized RefPtr (e.g. `GraphicsInstanceRef_ptr`).
 It also generally contains the extended object after the common object.
 For example GraphicsInstance has `GraphicsInstance_ext` which can get the API-specific data of the GraphicsInstance.
 This is should only be used internally, as there is no public interface of this extended data that won't randomly change.

+In the case of multiple inheritance, the data pointed to can be linked however the creator of the object sees fit.
+For example: The first data could be a UnifiedTexture, then a UnifiedTextureImage * 3, then a UnifiedTextureImageExt * 3 and then a SwapchainExt.

 ## Graphics instance

 ### Summary